Adaptive Intelligence: leveraging insights from adaptive behavior in animals to build flexible AI systems: Adaptive animal and neural behavior

 An elegant thread of work across multiple groups aims to build tasks for zero- or few-shot learning in complex spatial worlds.
+Zero-shot learning is a term adapted from ML that describes the ability of a model to generalize to new tasks or concepts without any specific training examples~\cite{Palatucci2009ZeroshotLW}.
+Few-shot means that it can learn from only a few examples.
 For example,~\citet{Rosenberg2021MiceIA} developed a task where mice must seek rewards in a labyrinth (Figure~\ref{fig:animals-adapt}a).
 They found that mice can not only make up to 2000 decisions per hour, but after unsupervised exploration of the maze they could few-shot learn to find the water spout (in around 10 tries)~\cite{Rosenberg2021MiceIA}.
-Notably, this is a learning rate that is 1000-fold higher than 2AFC tasks that are typically deployed in rodent studies of decision-making.
+Notably, this is a learning rate that is 1000-fold higher than two-alternative forced choice (2AFC) tasks that are typically deployed in rodent studies of decision-making, meaning this task allows one to better study rapid learning.
 Another example is showing that mice can zero-shot learn new sequences of rewards (such as go to location A, B, D, then C)~\cite{El-Gaby2024nature}.
 Mice were trained on multiple tasks with a shared underlying structure that organized a sequence of goals, though the specific goal locations varied.
 Strikingly, the mice learned this common structure, allowing them to make zero-shot inferences on the first trial of new tasks (Figure~\ref{fig:animals-adapt}b).
 Intriguingly, they also found neurons in medial prefrontal cortex that acted as task-structured memory buffers, namely, they tracked the progression along behaviorally-relevant steps~\cite{El-Gaby2024nature}.
+Such schemata could perhaps be mapped to memory-replay in neural networks (see below).

+Animal intelligence is, of course, not limited to laboratory animals.
+Dating back to early comparative cognition studies~\cite{thorndike1898} there has been a large body of work studying intelligence in a myriad of animals.
+Crows, for example, exhibit tool use and causal reasoning, with New Caledonian crows even manufacturing tools to retrieve food~\cite{Hunt1996ManufactureAU,RUTZ2012153}.
+Bees demonstrate numeracy and complex communication through the waggle dance, encoding spatial information about food sources~\cite{dyer1991} and can solve ``puzzles" such as pulling a string to move a food source closer~\cite{alem2016}.
+Various domesticated animals also exhibit human-aligned intelligence.
+Horses show social learning and can interpret human emotional cues~\cite{Proops2018}.
+Dogs display theory of mind and word comprehension that rival that of young children~\cite{Kaminski2004dogs}.
+Such findings even sparked a reoccurring virtual animal AI Olympics challenge~\cite{beyret2019animalai}.